Nexis-Network/homepage/content/docs/community/contribution-guide.md

 ## Markdown

-Exzo Network uses Markdown as the documentation source format.
+Nexis Network uses Markdown as the documentation source format.
 Markdown is a lightweight markup language that lets you add formatting elements to plaintext text documents.
 It's designed to be easy to read and easy to write.

 If you're new to Markdown, GitHub provides an excellent guide to get you started.
-The [GitHub Markdown Documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) covers most of the basic writing and formatting syntax you'll need to contribute to the Exzo Network docs.
+The [GitHub Markdown Documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) covers most of the basic writing and formatting syntax you'll need to contribute to the Nexis Network docs.

 ## Preview changes in VSCode

-At Exzo Network, we use VSCode for writing documentation.
+At Nexis Network, we use VSCode for writing documentation.
 VSCode includes a built-in markdown previewer that you can use to view your changes locally.

 To use this feature, open the command palette (⌘ + ⇧ + V on Mac or Ctrl + Shift + V on Windows).
 This opens a preview window for viewing your changes in formatted Markdown.

 ## Contribution review process

-After you submit a contribution, the Exzo Network documentation team reviews your changes, provides feedback, and merges the pull request when it's ready.
+After you submit a contribution, the Nexis Network documentation team reviews your changes, provides feedback, and merges the pull request when it's ready.

-Please reach out on the [Exzo Network Community forum](https://community.neon.tech/) if you have any questions or need further assistance.
+Please reach out on the [Nexis Network Community forum](https://community.nexis.network/) if you have any questions or need further assistance.

 ## Documentation file structure

-The Exzo Network documentation file structure reflects the navigation you see on the website.
+The Nexis Network documentation file structure reflects the navigation you see on the website.
 However, the order of the directories under `/content/docs/` is alphabetical.

 ```text
 ├── content